exakat/php-dictionary/dictionary/unpacking.ini.rst

 Unpacking has two meanings:

 + ``unpack()``, a PHP native function, which extracts data from a binary string.
 It has the ``pack()`` reverse function.
-+ unpacking arguments, with the ``...`` operator: turning an array into a list of arguments at call time.
++ Unpacking arguments, with the ``...`` operator: turning an array into a list of arguments at call time.